 Place one point on top of another, so that the top point’s short edge lines up with the middle crease of the bottom point, as shown above.
 Glue in place.

 Add the third point on top of the second in the same way.
 Continue until you have all eight points glued down.

 This is what the finished star will look like.
 Hold it in front of the window to see it transformed into a beautiful, glowing jewel.
 Put a small piece of double-sided tape at the tip of one of the points to hang it up.
 Experiment with different colors on your next star: light colors will have the most dramatic effect, as the layering of paper creates more contrast in the design.
 You can also combine different colors for a rainbow effect.
-See our book The Christmas Craft Book for variations on the eight-pointed star and many more window star designs.
+See our book The Christmas Craft Book or Crafts Through the Year for variations on the eight-pointed star and many more window star designs.
 Happy crafting!